minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Notes:
 * We deliberately use `sampleDate` and not an expiry after x hours/minutes/seconds.
 This is because we anticipate that validity might depend on both epidemiological conditions as well as on where the test result is presented.
 E.g. a 2-day festival might require a longer validity than a short seminar; By including the sample date, verifiers can control how much data they really see.
 * Returning `false` for the `negativeResult` does not necessarily imply 'positive'.
 This is data minimisation: it is not necessary for the app to know whether a person is positive, only that they have had a negative test result.
-A `true` in the `negativeResult` field could either indicate a positive test, or no test at all, etc.
+A `false` in the `negativeResult` field could either indicate a positive test, or no test at all, etc.

 ### Response payload for invalid/expired tokens